DiegoSalas27/solution-configuration-management-service/README.md

 2. Build the project again: `npm run build`
 3. Run the server: `npm run start:dev`

-By, uncommenting the code as mentioned above, a `FallBackEvent saved` will appear in the logs when the health check monitor runs:
+By uncommenting the code as mentioned above, a `FallBackEvent saved` will appear in the logs when the health check monitor runs:
 ```
 FallBackEvent saved:  {
   "create_date": "2025-11-03 01:10:25.352000",